What to Expect and Bring

 ~Be ready to camp under the stars, learn and share skills, meet amazing people from all over the west coast and beyond, and surround yourself with a natural landscape!

 Classes: Instructors come from all over the U.S., West Coast and locally.
 They come to share their passion and knowledge through teaching ancestral, primitive and earth-based skills.
 Every instructor offers a plethora of wisdom.
 Many prepare to come to the gathering for months prior.
 They collect and make materials for participants to use during their classes.
 Some of the materials take a very long time to gather and prepare, thus some classes require a matierals fee.
 You will be able to talk about this exchange at the gathering directly with the instructors.
 Many of the classes are free and/or low cost.
-Those that have materials fees range from $0-$30, while certain fees are $50-$100 for bowmaking or mocassin making, for example, because of the immense amount of time to prepare the materials.
-One of the ways to additionally support instructors and add new handmade items to your life/home is by purchasing their crafts (ie. tanned hides, beadwork, baskets, fire-making kits).
-Please bring cash.
+Those that have materials fees range from $0-$30 on average, while certain fees are $50-$100 for bowmaking or mocassin making, for example, because of the immense amount of time to prepare the materials.
+One of the ways to additionally support instructors and add new handmade items to your life/home is by purchasing their crafts (ie. tanned hides, beadwork, baskets).
+Please bring cash to pay instructors for materials fees.

 Weather: During late March on the Central Coast in CA we can often expect light breezes, sunshine, but possibly some rain.
 We will have some emergency structures for everyone to stay dry in if we do have rain, such as tipis, and large canvas tents.
 The evenings can be cool because we are in the mountains, so prepare for cool/cold nights.
 During the day, often this time of year is vibrant with fresh new growth on plants and even some first spring blooms.
 THIS GATHERING IS RAIN OR SHINE.